forkeith/jdeserialize/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+jdeserialize depends on the following:

 ```
-Java Runtime Environment
+installed Java Runtime Environment
 ```

 ## Built With